nelinazemi/Data-Science-DL/README.md

     - This project was aimed to classify sounds using a custom dataset with a few sound samples.
     - An MS neural network was implemented from scratch to achieve this goal.
     - The data transformation was carried out using various functions of torchaudio.

+- #### 6- [Natural Language Processing:]
+	- This project demonstrates natural language processing (NLP) techniques using PyTorch and TorchText.
+	- It includes data preprocessing, tokenization, vectorization with GloVe embeddings, and classification tasks using the AG News dataset.
+	- The code explores embeddings, embedding bags, and transformations, while also building and training an RNN-based classifier.
+Various training strategies, optimization methods, and evaluation metrics are implemented to improve the model's performance.
+	- The project concludes with visualizations of the loss and accuracy across training epochs.

+- ### 7- [Knowledge Distillation:]
+	- This code implements a knowledge distillation workflow for image classification on the CIFAR-10 dataset.
+	- It defines Teacher and Student models, with the Teacher being a deeper network and the Student being a shallower one.
+	- Using data augmentation techniques and DataLoaders, it trains the Teacher model first, optimizing its performance with multiple hyperparameter tuning steps (learning rate, weight decay).
+	- The knowledge distillation loss function combines KL Divergence to mimic the Teacher's soft labels and Cross-Entropy Loss to align with true labels.
+	- The Student model is trained with the Teacher's guidance, aiming to achieve comparable accuracy with fewer parameters.
+Finally, the training and validation performance is visualized, showcasing loss and accuracy trends across epochs.